only4sim/ZK-DTP/README.md

 Then the host can verify the excucation results with the help of receipt and journal.

 ## Video Tutorial
-For a walk-through of how to build with this template, check out this [excerpt from our workshop at ZK HACK III](https://www.youtube.com/watch?v=Yg_BGqj_6lg&list=PLcPzhUaCxlCgig7ofeARMPwQ8vbuD6hC5&index=5).
+For a video demo, check out this [excerpt from our workshop at ZK HACK III](https://www.youtube.com/watch?v=Yg_BGqj_6lg&list=PLcPzhUaCxlCgig7ofeARMPwQ8vbuD6hC5&index=5).

 *This work is build with the RISC Zero Rust Starter Template.*